Starmer dodges Abbott questions as Sunak defends cash-for-towns pledge

 “A rethink of our employment support offer is long overdue – and joining up health, skills and work support is a common-sense priority for any party serious about building a healthier and more prosperous country,” Rachel Statham, associate director at the think tank, said.

-Sir Keir launched the Labour battle bus alongside his deputy Angela Rayner, who then set off on a 5,000-mile journey to battleground seats.
+Sir Keir launched the Labour battle bus alongside Ms Rayner, who then set off on a 5,000-mile journey to battleground seats.

-Meanwhile, after a week of attention-grabbing stunts, Liberal Democrat leader Sir Ed Davey is taking the weekend off the campaign trail to care for his son.
+Meanwhile, after a week of attention-grabbing stunts, Liberal Democrat leader Sir Ed Davey was taking the weekend off the campaign trail to care for his son.

 Sir Ed tweeted: “This weekend I get to do the most joyful and important thing I do: being a Dad.”